 [Posted 12/08/2006] FDA notified healthcare professionals of revisions to the WARNINGS section of the prescribing information for Heparin to inform clinicians of the possibility of delayed onset of heparin-induced thrombocytopenia (HIT), a serious antibody-mediated reaction resulting from irreversible aggregation of platelets.
 HIT may progress to the development of venous and arterial thromboses, a condition referred to as heparin-induced thrombocytopenia and thrombosis (HITT).
 Thrombotic events may be the initial presentation for HITT which can occur up to several weeks after the discontinuation of heparin therapy.
-Patients presenting with thrombocytopenia or thrombosis after discontinuation of heparin therapy.
+Patients presenting with thrombocytopenia or thrombosis after discontinuation of heparin should be evaluated for HIT and HITT.